terraform-aws-modules/terraform-aws-eks/.github/CONTRIBUTING.md

 - `ci:` for CI purpose
 - `chore:` for chores stuff

 There is a special prefix `skip` which is skipped during changelog generation.
-It can be used for `skip: update changelog` commit message by example.
+It can be used for `skip/changelog: update changelog` commit message by example.